I am a student, can I apply?

-Further information can be found in the Tender Guidelines which will be posted on April 10th 2018.
+Further information can be found in the Tender Guidelines.

 Do I get my own office for the coming four months?

-The municipality will provide the selected startups an office space at Apollo 14 at the Binckhorst in The Hague, starting in September 2018.
+The municipality will provide the selected startups an office space at Apollo 14 in the Binckhorst in The Hague, starting from September 2018.

 I have questions about the programme

-For questions about the programme you can take a look at the website or email [email protected]
+For questions about the programme you can take a look at the website or send an email to [email protected]

 Is there another way to show my concept if I do not have a prototype?